What Happens Later: Production

 Meg Ryan first announced the film was in development in a May 2022 Instagram post.
 It is Ryan's second feature film as director, after 2015's Ithaca, and also her first film as an actor since Ithaca.

 The film is based on Steven Dietz's 2008 play Shooting Star.
 It is produced by Jonathan Duffy, Kelly Williams, Laura D. Smith, and Kristin Mann.

-Principal photography began on October 26, 2022, in Bentonville, Arkansas.
+Principal photography began on October 26, 2022, in Bentonville, Arkansas and at Northwest Arkansas National Airport.

 Release

 What Happens Later was originally scheduled to be released in theaters on October 13, 2023, but was moved to November 3 to avoid competition with the Taylor Swift concert film Taylor Swift: The Eras Tour.

 Reception

 Box office

 In North America, the film made $601,372 from 1,492 theaters in its first day, and went on to make $1.5 million from its opening weekend, finishing in ninth.

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 59 out of 100, based on 21 critics, indicating "mixed or average" reviews.
 Audiences polled by PostTrak gave it a 43% overall positive score, with 25% saying they would definitely recommend the film.